Cloud-fantasy-team/CloudComputingLabs/Lab3/README.md

 Cdb implements the requirements of the [Extreme version](https://github.com/1989chenguo/CloudComputingLabs/tree/master/Lab3#353-extreme-version) of the [CloudComputingLabs](https://github.com/1989chenguo/CloudComputingLabs/tree/master/Lab3).
 This means that the following claims hold:

 - The system supports only `GET`, `SET` and `DEL` commands.
 All commands are sent in a simplied RESP format to coordinator.
-- The system can tolerate at most N - 1 participants failures, where N is the number of participants, and
+- The system can tolerate at most N - 1 participants failures, where N is the number of participants.
+If all participants failed, the coordinator must be restarted because of current limited implementation of participant recovery.
 - The system can tolerate the coordinator failures.
 If the coordinator fails when it's idle, nothing fancy happens.
 However, if the coordinator fails during a 2PC update, there're 2 scenarios needed to pay attention to:
     - if the coordinator has resolved the client request, i.e., either to commit or abort, then the corresponding action will be taken place when the coordinator comes online again.
     - if the coordinator has not resolved the client request, i.e., the coordinator hasn't received all `PREPARE_OK` messages(from its current set of participants at that moment), then abort will be taken place when the coordinator comes online again.